How Rotating a JWT Secret Logged Out 34,000 Users and Exposed a Session Design Flaw

 }

 We made four changes.
-We chose this approach over switching to RS256 (asymmetric) because it required zero infrastructure changes — no key management service, no JWKS endpoint, no client-side public key distribution.
+We picked this over switching to RS256 (asymmetric) because it required zero infrastructure changes.
+No key management service, no JWKS endpoint, no client-side public key distribution.
 The versioned HMAC approach gave us graceful rotation with one environment variable change and a 24-hour overlap window.
+In a bigger org I'd probably push for RS256, but for where we were it was the pragmatic move.

 NEW ROTATION PROCESS (versioned secrets, 24h overlap)